 By contrast, the next iteration two years later offered a vision of feral sophistication.
 Set against the backdrop of Jetty One in Porto Montenegro, where super yachts anchor in opulence, we dressed our models in striking black and white, their bodies adorned with the large, expressive geometric symbols of Balkan tattoo design.
 With statement pieces by Naeem Khan, known for dressing icons like Michelle Obama, the shoot combined high fashion with ancient symbolism, creating a visual narrative that was both powerful and poetic.

 The final installment reflects a maturation of both the concept and the culture it represents.
 This time, we turned the lens on a single model, a woman in command.
-Dressed in elegant black, her tattoos are subtle, delicate, and modern—tiny cultural tokens that echo the understated fashion of today’s professional women.
+Dressed in elegant black, her tattoos are subtle, delicate, and modern—tiny cultural tokens that echo the understated chic of today’s professional women.
 With her protective dog by her side, the imagery speaks to a refined strength and cooperation with nature, a quiet resilience that has carried the Balkan people through centuries of hardship